 What are the best growing mediums for potted plants?

-There are several physical characteristics to consider when choosing the appropriate medium for your level of experience, type of plant and application. .
-Air porosity and the ability to retain water are two of the most important qualities to factor in.
+There are several things you need to consider when choosing the appropriate medium for your level of experience, type of plant and application.
+Aeration and water retention are two of the most important qualities to factor in when selecting a grow media.
 The physical characteristics of the media the roots are growing in can make all the difference in the health and yields of your crop.

 Garden soil and potting soil

 Perlite comes in many mixes, and is a non-organic compound that drastically improves aeration and drainage, while reducing compaction.
-Perlite is the little while specs in your potting soil, and if yours does not contain any, you should add it in yourself.
+Perlite is the little white pebbles in your potting soil.
+If your soil does not contain any, you need to add it in yourself.

 Amending your soil

-Using one of our garden soil amendments introduces microbial activity into your soil, and this activity improves conditions.
+Using garden soil amendments introduces microbial activity into your soil, and this activity improves conditions.
 If you are looking for another way to improve soil quality, consider using compost tea!

 These garden soil amendments can also be used along with a light base soil to create your own Super Soil.
 A super soil is an organic soil that contains enough nutrients and microbial life to take your plants from seed to harvest.
 You may need to top dress throughout flower with dry organic amendments, but for the most plant, your plants will be well nourished.

 No matter what you need, we have it here at Hydrobuilder.
 We are the experts in all things growing, and we have the products and resources you need whether its your first grow or you're looking to have your best grow yet.
 If you have any questions or don't see a product you need, give our experts a call at 888-815-9763.